elastisys/compliantkubernetes-apps/migration/v0.19.x-v0.20.x/upgrade-apps.md

 1. Run the migration script: `move_log_retention_days.sh`

-2. Run the migration script: `move-alertmanager-groupby.sh`
+1. Run the migration script: `move-alertmanager-groupby.sh`

+1. Run the migration script: `move-usergroups-user-grafana.sh`

-3. Update apps configuration:
+1. Update apps configuration:

     This will take a backup into `backups/` before modifying any files.